NREL/disco/docs/source/pv-deployments.rst

     $ jade submit-jobs <OPTIONS> create-config-jobs.json

-If everything runs good, then the PV confgis task is done.
+If the jobs pass, then the PV configs task is done.
 If you'd like to explore details about ``create-configs`` action based on your hierarchy and according input path, please check the section below.

 Details Exploration